 There are also some sweets derived from autumn produce.
 Especially liked by the locals are sweets made from chestnuts, or kuri in Japanese; some use the French term, marron.
 The most traditional and popular one is Mont Blanc cake (monburan in Japanese), which is pureed chestnuts laid out in stringy layers over sponge cake and whipped cream and topped with a glazed chestnut.
 A real delight.
 Another joy from the autumn harvest is the delicious sweet potato.
 There are many different sweets made from these potatoes, but the simplest one is yakiimo, a basic steamed sweet potato.
 You may find a person pulling a wooden cart or driving a small truck along a small street in the residential area, chanting song-like, Ishi-Yakiimo… These stone-baked sweet potatoes, classically heated on hot pebbles, are an essential and nostalgic aspect of the autumn season.
 Recently, purple sweet potatoes have become popular and processed to make an array of sweets, from cakes and chocolate to ice cream!

 The tsukimi party is a long continuous tradition in Japan, dating back to the Heian period.
 Tsukimi can literally be translated as moon viewing.
-The aristocrats in the Heian period used to gather to listen to music and compose poetry by moonlight, sometimes fishing in an artificial pond at their residence, or as a recreation at the court.
+The aristocrats in the Heian period used to gather to listen to music and compose poetry by moonlight, sometimes fishing in an artificial pond at their residence, or as recreation at the court.
 By the 1600s, this custom merged with the rice harvest as more regular citizens began to enjoy the event.
-The tsukimi season must be translated from traditional calendar to fit the dates of the modern, or western, calendar.
+The tsukimi season must be translated from the traditional calendar to fit the dates of the modern, or western, calendar.
 The full moon celebration takes place on the fifteenth day of the eighth lunisolar month, as tsukimi is called Jugoya, or the 15th night.
-These dates typically fall in the months of September and October, and in 2020 the dates will be October 1st. and the 29th.
+The date typically falls in the month of September or October, and in 2021 the date will be September 21st.
 The most traditional food associated with the tsukimi party is known as tsukimi dango, or small white dumplings made of rice.
 Along with their meal, the moon viewers offer a special grass, susuki, a cup of sake, and other seasonal items.
-You will see this sort of activity everywhere in Japan during this season, from shops to the individual homes.
+You will see this sort of activity everywhere in Japan during this season, from shops to individual homes.

 Oktoberfest is the world’s largest beer festival held every year in Munich, Germany.
 But the Japanese love beer as much as Germans!
 There are many places where the Oktoberfest events are held for the beer fans.
 In the biggest one is in Odaiba, Tokyo, you can drink beer to the accompaniment of fresh sea breezes and live performances on stage.
 Yokohama also hosts an enormous event, with more than 130,000 people attending in 2018.